-The Fender American Strat is another great option for the traditional country sound.
 Like the Tele, the Stratocaster has an alder body with a maple neck and either a maple or rosewood fingerboard.
 This combination makes for the snappy tone most traditional country players are looking for.
-On both the Stat and Tele the one-piece maple beck option will get you a brighter tone, where the rosewood fretboard will mellow things out a bit.
+On both the Stat and Tele, the one-piece maple beck option will get you a brighter tone, where the rosewood fretboard will mellow things out a bit.

-With three single-coil pickups and five pickup combinations the Stratocaster is versatile guitar that has made its mark in just about every genre of music.
-Of course it is well known in rock and blues, but the country player can get a lot out of the Strat as well.
+With three single-coil pickups and five pickup combinations, the Stratocaster is versatile guitar that has made its mark in just about every genre of music.
+Of course, it is well known as a great guitar for rock and blues, but the country player can get a lot out of the Strat as well.

 The neck pickup is smooth and rounded and sounds great with clean sounds and open chords.
 And, of course, the Strat shines when you add a little overdrive.

-Like the Stratocaster, the Les Paul has triumphed in every genre of music.
-Why should country be any different?
-But the Les Paul is a different kind of guitar.
-Here we’re getting into more of the country rock sound, made big by bands like Lynyrd Skynyrd and The Allman Brothers.
+The Les Paul responsible for the sound of bands like Lynyrd Skynyrd and The Allman Brothers.
 Today, many country bands draw influence from this style of music, and some of the best country guitar tones come from a combination of smooth overdrive and Les Paul guitars.